A spec your agents execute against —

-A real editor with version control, publication gates, and collaboration.
-When you publish a spec, agents reference the latest version automatically.
-No more building against stale docs.
-No more copy-pasting requirements into prompts.
+A real editor with version control, publication gates, and live collaboration.
+Publish a spec and every agent references the latest version automatically — no building against stale docs, no copy-pasting requirements into prompts.

 This quarter we ship search relevance, mobile v2, and a faster checkout.
-Below is the feature config agents will read from this doc.
+Below is the feature config agents read straight from this doc.

 Dependency: Mobile ships only after search API v2 is stable.

-Ambiguity is expensive when the builder is an LLM
+Ambiguity is cheap when a human builds it and expensive when the builder is an LLM.

-When requirements live in scattered docs, chat threads, and half-remembered decisions, humans fill in the gaps with context.
-Agents do not have that shared intuition — they do what the text says, or they guess.
-A vague sentence becomes the wrong API shape, a missing edge case becomes a production bug, and every rework costs tokens and calendar time.
+Requirements scatter across docs, chat threads, and half-remembered decisions.
+Humans fill the gaps with context.
+Agents do not have that intuition — they do what the text says, or they guess.
+A vague sentence becomes the wrong API shape; a missing edge case becomes a production bug.

-Structured documents in Spaces are not a wiki sidebar: they are the contract your team agrees on before work ships.
+A structured document in Spaces is not a wiki sidebar — it is the contract your team agrees on before work ships.
 Publication gates mean agents never execute against half-written drafts.
-When a task links to a document, the agent reads the same blocks your reviewers signed off on — tables, callouts, code samples, and checklists — not a stale export someone pasted into a prompt last week.
+They read the exact blocks your reviewers signed off on: tables, callouts, code, checklists.

 From first draft to production artifact

-Move documents through a structured lifecycle with explicit gates.
+Move documents through explicit gates.
 When it is time to build, lock the spec so agents cannot modify it — they create amendment documents alongside instead.
 Every version is preserved.

 Collaborate with teammates — and agents